 About Spanish at UMass Amherst

-A major in Spanish, one of the most widely spoken languages globally, provides the student not only with the communication skills, but also with an integrative and cross-disciplinary exposure to a wide variety of literatures and cultures within the Spanish-speaking world: the regions of Spain influenced by Christian, Islamic and Jewish traditions, the many countries of Latin America where European, African and Amerindian peoples interacted to form rich and complex cultures, and the Latino communities in the United States with their rapidly growing populations and increasing prominence.
+A major in Spanish, one of the most widely spoken languages globally, provides the student not only with the communication skills, but also with an integrative and cross-disciplinary exposure to a wide variety of literatures and cultures within the Spanish-speaking world: the regions of Spain influenced by Christian, Islamic and Jewish traditions, the many countries of Latin America where European, African and Amerindian peoples interacted to form rich and complex cultures, and the Latino communities in the United States and Canada with their rapidly growing populations and increasing prominence.

 The faculty is fully committed to passing on to students the intellectual benefits to be gained from comprehensive knowledge of these diverse cultures, which have contributed greatly to the ideas, values and accomplishments that have profoundly shaped the global community.